 The VMC shows a tiny bit of CA Ė at a level similar to a short focal-length triplet APO - but this is not an issue.
 It is interesting because it makes the point that catadioptrics are not inherently completely CA-free in the way pure reflecting designs (Newtonians and Cassegrains) are.

 One advantage of a long focal length is you only need basic eyepiece designs Ė I used Tele Vue Plossls almost exclusively for this test.

 The focuser is very light, smooth and precise, but has some image shift and worryingly isnít quite the same going in reverse, so having focused through the sweet spot, you back up only to find it isnít there.
 One other thing about the focuser is that it is so smooth and light that itís very easy to lose focus by accidentally brushing against it.

 If slightly soft optics are one problem with the VMC 95L, stray light is another.
 Working around a bright Moon gave very bad ghosting and reflections that flood the view with background light, destroying contrast.
 A similar effect was experienced when viewing near a street-lamp.
 My guess is that the secondary needs a larger baffle.
 Perhaps the OTA could do with proper flocking and even a larger primary baffle tube as well.

 An interesting comparison on one night was with a borrowed Vixen 102SS APO.
 The APO is a similar aperture, but size, price and performance are all of a different order (the APO was pin-sharp on everything, but more than twice the size and cost of the VMC).

-The image of Jupiter through the VMC was reasonable at 70x in a 15mm TV Plossl, with multiple cloud belts visible and apparently good congtrast.
-However, the image became noticeably soft at 100x using the 11mm Plossl.
+The image of Jupiter through the VMC was reasonable at 70x in a 15mm TV Plossl, with multiple cloud belts visible and apparently good contrast.
+However, the image again became noticeably soft at 100x using the 11mm Plossl.

 The double-double split, but not with ease I would have expected of a 95mm scope.